Curriculum Vitae - FEB 2017

 STATEMENT: Help others succeed and you will succeed.

 I'm a research affiliate at the Center for Orbital Debris Education and Research (Univ.Maryland).
-I have two publications in the journal of Space Policy, and approx. 5 on space ontology (knowledge engineering), with two forthcoming in 2017.
-I seek any space job I may be of service in, to continue my space studies, and to acquire satellite and astronautical operations training.
+I have two publications in the journal of Space Policy, and approx. 5 on ontology for space data, with two forthcoming in 2017.
+I seek any space job I may be of service in, to continue my space education, and to acquire satellite and astronautical operations training.
 I am willing to undertake high-risk training and actitivies in the field.
-As an example in my non-space experience, I have sought to do maritime search and rescue as boat crew first-responder.
+As an example, I have sought to do maritime search and rescue as a boat crew first-responder.

 LANGUAGES English, Italian